glpi-project/java-library-glpi/README.md

 - Media download/upload
 - Batching.

-You will be able to call all the methods that belong to the [GLPI REST API](https://dev.flyve.org/glpi/apirest.php), for more information visit the [projects website](http://flyve.org/android-library-glpi/).
+You will be able to call all the methods that belong to the [GLPI REST API](https://dev.flyve.org/glpi/apirest.php), for more information visit the [project's website](http://flyve.org/android-library-glpi/).

-This project is a **work in progress**.
-The information here provided could change at any given time.

 ## Build Status